Walmer Castle and Gardens (English Heritage)

 Website: Walmer Castle and Gardens (English Heritage) website

-The gardens have been developed between c.1790 and the present day, and include decorative shrub borders, a woodland walk, chalk wildflower meadow, formal bedding, croquet lawn, a working kitchen garden, orchard and cutting garden, decorative glasshouses and a double herbaceous border flanked by a mature cloud hedge.
-There is also the formal Queen Mother’s Garden, designed by Penelope Hobhouse and presented to Her Majesty to mark her Birthday in 1997.
+The gardens have been developed between c.1790 and the present day, and include decorative shrub borders, a woodland walk, chalk wildflower meadow, formal bedding, croquet lawn, orchard, cutting garden, and decorative glasshouses.
+The centrepiece to the garden, a double herbaceous border flanked by a mature cloud hedge, provides a stunning backdrop to the Oval Lawn with its stately commemorative trees.

 Placements available: One

-Staff numbers: 5 full-time horticulturalists, 1 HBGTP trainee and more than 35 volunteers.
+Staff numbers: 5 full-time horticulturalists, 1 HBGTP trainee and more than 30 volunteers.

-Ease of access: The nearest train station is Walmer, 15 minutes’ walk away and served by the High-Speed rail service from London St Pancras.
+Ease of access: The nearest train station is Walmer, 15 minutes’ walk away and served by the high-speed rail service from London St Pancras.
 Local bus services from Deal alight opposite the Castle, and there is a bike route running along the sea front to Deal, Sandwich and Ramsgate.

 Accommodation: No dedicated accommodation available.